TahirRiaz/terralense-example-eval/locals/README.md

 }
 ```

-**Expected Resolution**: Terralense should evaluate all basic operations and resolve local references.
+**Expected Resolution**: Terralens should evaluate all basic operations and resolve local references.

 ---